 Critical thinking is important in education.
-Learning demands strength in critical thinking.
-Learning requires the interpretation and integration of new knowledge and, then, its practical and appropriate application.
-This is especially necessary when encountering novel situations, problem conditions and innovative opportunities.
+Learning demands strength in thinking skills.
+The ability to learn requires the interpretation and integration of new knowledge and then, its practical and appropriate application.
+This is especially necessary when encountering novel situations, complicated conditions as well as innovative opportunities.

-Critical thinking is required for business success.
-Critical thinking is one of the key skills valued by employers.
-Leaders in business and non-profit organizations see a candidate’s capacity to think critically, communicate clearly, and solve complex problems as core competencies.
+Critical thinking is necessary in business success.
+This is the reason why decision-making is a key skill valued by employers.
+Leaders in business and non-profit organizations view a candidate’s capacity to think critically, communicate clearly, and solve complex problems as a core competency.

-World culture and an information-intensive everyday life invite us to apply critical thinking.
+Evolving world culture and information-intensive media channels invite us to apply critical thinking.
 We must interpret, analyze, evaluate, explain, and draw warranted inferences about what to believe and what to do in a stream of novel and, too often, time-limited or high-stakes, uncertain situations.
 Further, research studies consistently show that strength in critical thinking correlates with workplace and academic success (as seen in the certification and licensure in the most valued professions).

 For the thinking process to be successful, it must be done with the habits of mind that have been identified as supporting strength in critical thinking.
-Individuals can have experience and skills, but not the motivation to use them when making decisions.
-Mindset really matters.
+Individuals can have experience and skills, but still lack the motivation to use either when making decisions.
+Mindset matters!

-Weak critical thinking skills and mindset show themselves in many ways: dangerous and costly errors, repeated mistakes, bad decisions, failed systems, inaction when action is needed, the giving of bad advice, inaccurate assumptions.
-It is also seen in the poor design of training programs, the poor evaluation of educational curricula, the lack of anticipated action… the list is long.
+Weak critical thinking skills and mindset show themselves in many ways: dangerous and expensive errors, repeated mistakes, bad decisions, failed systems, inaction (when action is needed), bad advice, inaccurate assumptions.
+It is also seen in the poor design of training programs, poor evaluation of educational curricula and the lack of anticipated action–the list is long.

-Unaddressed weakness in critical thinking skill results in loss of opportunities, of financial resources, of relationships and even, loss of life.
+Unaddressed weakness in thinking skill results in loss of opportunities, of financial resources, of relationships, and loss of life.

-Students and workers with weak critical thinking skills and mindset are unable to benefit from the educational training program offered to them.
-Their presence in the class or lab forces instructors to slow or alter the training for the other students and trainees.
+Students and workers with weak thinking skills and mindset are unable to benefit from the educational training programs.
+Their presence in the class, course and lab forces instructors to slow or alter the training for the other students/trainees.
 Their presence in clinics, internships, or field exercises risks increases in injuries and liabilities related to, likely, errors of both inaction and wrong action.